Do you know a woman who is being abused? A legal rights handbook

 If your partner wants you to drop the charges

-Once your partner is charged with a crime, you have no say what happens next.
-The Crown decides what to do with the charges.
+Once your partner is charged with a crime, you cannot decide what happens next.
+The Crown Attorney decides what to do with the charges.

 If your partner asks or threatens you to make you withdraw your statement, you should tell the police.
 Your partner might be charged with another crime, such as: